SPRING 2026 CLASSES

 Maya is the Director of Programming and Community Outreach at the Unitarian Universalist Congregation of the Grand Valley and is a CYT200 in Vinyasa and Hatha Yoga.

-21 - Chiricahua National Monument, "A Wonderland of Rocks!" - Natural and Cultural History of Chiricahua National Monument
+022 - Chiricahua National Monument, "A Wonderland of Rocks!" - Natural and Cultural History of Chiricahua National Monument

-Chiricahua National Monument, "A Wonderland of Rocks!" - Join engaging park ranger Callie Caplenor for a virtual tour of Chiricahua National Monument's breathtaking rock formations and learn about the geologic processes that created them.
+Chiricahua National Monument, "A Wonderland of Rocks!" - Join engaging park ranger, Callie Caplenor, for a virtual tour of Chiricahua National Monument's breathtaking rock formations and learn about the geologic processes that created them.
 Discover the diverse plants and animals that inhabit this unique ecosystem, and delve into the rich history of Faraway Ranch, a fascinating site nestled within the park.
 Perfect for nature enthusiasts, history buffs, and curious minds alike, this program offers a captivating experience that brings the wonders of Chiricahua to you!
 (Class limit: 50)

 Carlotta Caplenor